lino-framework/book/docs/dev/site.rst

 How Lino builds the :setting:`INSTALLED_APPS` setting
 =====================================================

 A :class:`Site` is usually meant to work for a given set of Django apps (i.e. what's in the :setting:`INSTALLED_APPS` setting).
 It is a collection of apps which make up a whole.
-To define this collection, the application developper usually overrides the :meth:`Site.get_installed_apps` method.
+To define this collection, the :term:`application developer` usually overrides the :meth:`Site.get_installed_apps` method.

 Lino calls the :meth:`get_installed_apps
-<lino.core.site.Site.get_installed_apps>` method which it expects to
+<lino.core.site.Site.get_installed_apps>` method, which it expects to yield a
-yield a list of strings.
+list of strings.
 Lino then adds some more "system" apps and stores the resulting list into your :setting:`INSTALLED_APPS` setting.

 Other settings